Applicable to Gentiles in Community of Israel 1250 BC?

 This means the Sabbath persisted for these several hundred years despite Paul's pronouncement in 50 AD that the Sabbath was abolished.
 (See our link on Paul's words doing so.)

-Etymological Practices That Speak Volumes of Persistent Early Observance
+Etymological Practices That Speak Volumes Proving Persistent Early Observance

 This explains why if you spoke a European language today, you would be using the word "Sabbath" for day seven of each week instead of "Saturn's-Day" -- Saturday in English.
 In Spanish, day seven is "Sabado" -- Sabbath, not "Saturno."
 In Italy, day seven is "Sabato" -- not "Saturno."
 In Russian -- Subbota; in Portguese --- Sábado.
 In Romanian --- Sâmbat.
 In Greek -- Savato.
 In Armenian - Shabat.
 In Georgian - Sabati, etc. ("Weekday Names," Wikipedia.)
 In fact, even outside Europe we find Sabbath continues as the name used in many nations simply modified to their language: Somalia -Sabti; Arabic - as-Sabt; Malta - Is-Sibt; Malaysia - Sabtu; Indonesia - Sabtu; and Sudan - Sabtu.